- Easy insertion and ejection of capsules. Compact Brewing Unit Technology

 Incredibly sleek and compact

-There are two standout features in my Nespresso Pixie review.
+There are two standout features of the Nespresso Pixie.
 The first is the sleek profile of this machine.
 It’s pretty tiny and very portable.
 At just over 4″ in width and 7 lbs in weight, you’re not going to find many single-serve brewers that are anywhere near as compact and portable.

 At just 40.9″ sq. of counter space used, the Pixie has the smallest footprint of all Nespresso models evaluated in the above table.